 received a lot of feedback and comment.

 One skill which many engineers put in their top three was the ability to simplify technical data for non-technical clients or colleagues.
-Like a lot of things, it’s not as easy as it sounds.
+Like a lot of things the ability to talk technical to non-techies, is not as easy as it sounds.

 Even engineers who work on similar technologies may use different terms or acronyms to explain the same concepts.